What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

-The Chronicle was launched in 2008 by Dave Askins and Mary Morgan and focuses primarily on longer-form local government reporting.
-It is funded primarily through advertising, though the for-profit site also takes donations, which it calls “subscriptions” and which accounted for 22 percent of its revenue in 2011.
-It holds events for subscribers as well.
-In 2012, the founders said it brought in $100,000 annually and was growing at 16 percent per year.
+The Chronicle was launched in 2008 by the husband-and-wife team of Dave Askins and Mary Morgan and focused primarily on longer-form local government reporting.
+It was funded primarily through advertising, though the for-profit site also took donations, which it called “subscriptions” and which accounted for 22 percent of its revenue in 2011 and 38% at the time of its closing.
+It held events for subscribers as well.
+In 2012, the founders said it brought in $100,000 annually — where its revenue plateaued — and was growing at 16 percent per year.
+The site closed in 2014 because Askins and Morgan believed they could no longer put in the labor to keep the site running.